About Tie Break Tens

 Tie Break Tens is a quick-fire version of tennis that anyone can play.
 Alongside our prestigious international tournaments, we encourage grassroots players to get involved.
 Tie Break Tens is exciting – and a great way to enjoy a lot of tennis in a short amount of time!
 Unlike conventional tennis matches, Tie Break Tens matches are comprised solely of tie-breaks – no games, no sets, just exhilarating ten-point tie breaks in which every point counts.
 Click How to Play for more information on the Tie Break Tens format.

 Tie Break Tens tournaments

-The Tie Break Tens series sees world-class players going head to head in fast-paced, action-packed knock out tournaments for a winner-takes-all prize of $250,000.
-Each Tie Break Tens tournament sees eight men and eight women battle it out in one thrilling three-and-a-half-hour tournament.
+Tie Break Tens sees world-class players going head to head in fast-paced, action-packed knock out tournaments for a winner-takes-all prize of $250,000.
+Each tournament sees eight players battle it out in one thrilling three-and-a-half-hour tournament.

 Tie Break Tens tournaments feature some of the world’s best players competing in fantastic venues around the world.
-Exciting tournaments are already planned for 2018 and will be announced shortly.
-So far, Tie Break Tens has hosted tournaments at the Royal Albert Hall in London, the Weiner Stadthalle in Vienna and the Caja Magica stadium in Madrid and the Margaret Court Arena in Melbourne.
+The most recent, held at the iconic Madison Square Garden in New York City.
+Other venues include, Royal Albert Hall in London, Weiner Stadthalle in Vienna, Caja Magica stadium in Madrid and the Margaret Court Arena in Melbourne.

 The first Tie Break Tens took place in London in December 2015.
 Among those competing at this star-studded inaugural tournament were Andy Murray, John McEnroe, David Ferrer and Tim Henman.
 In a gripping final, rising star Kyle Edmund beat top-seeded Murray to win $250,000 – more money than the young British pro had won all year.
 Edmund was just 20 at the time but impressed all with his power-hitting and huge forehands.